 The Oinkster: "Oinkster stands out, even in a city full of fantastic burger shacks." –L.A.
 Weekly

 Pat and Lorraine's Coffee Shop: Location for opening scene in Reservoir Dogs.
 Breakfast and lunch at your own risk.

-Pete's Blue Chip Burgers: A great $5.95 garden burger basket and a famous breakfast burrito.
+Pete's Blue Chip Burgers: A great garden burger basket and a famous breakfast burrito.